 Dividends payable to NASD on the Series A Cumulative Preferred Stock began accruing in March 2003.
 The Series A Cumulative Preferred Stock carried a 7.6% dividend rate for the year commencing March 2003 and 10.6% in all years commencing after March 2003, payable at the discretion of our board of directors.
 For the third quarter of 2004, NASD granted us a waiver of a portion of the dividend payable to NASD of \$2.5 million.
 The Series C Cumulative Preferred Stock will accrue quarterly dividends at an annual rate of 3.0% during the period beginning with the fourth quarter of 2004 and ending July 1, 2006 and at an annual rate of 10.6% for periods thereafter, payable at the discretion of our board.
-The principal amount of the Series C Cumulative Preferred Stock will accrete through retained earnings from its estimated current fair market value of \$129.2 million to its redemption value of \$133.8 million over the five consecutive quarters beginning with the fourth quarter of 2004.
+The principal amount of the Series C Cumulative Preferred Stock will accrue quarterly dividends at an annual rate of \$129.2 million to its redemption value of \$133.8 million over the five consecutive quarters beginning with the fourth quarter of 2004.
 Holders of the Series C Cumulative Preferred Stock also may be entitled to an additional payment in certain circumstances.
-Payment of an additional amount, which may not exceed approximately \$16.3 million in the aggregate, depends on the amount of time the Series C Cumulative Preferred Stock is outstanding and the market price of our common stock at the time we redeem the Series C Cumulative Preferred Stock.
-At our option, we may pay the additional amount in cash or our common stock to the extent that holders of the Series C Cumulative Preferred Stock are entitled to an additional payment.
+Payment of an additional amount, which may not exceed approximately \$16.3 million in the aggregate, depends on the amount of time the Series C Cumulative Preferred Stock is outstanding and the market price of our common stock at the time we redeem the Series C Cumulative Preferred Stock are entitled to an additional amount in cash or our common stock to the extent that holders of the Series C Cumulative Preferred Stock are entitled to an additional payment.
 We may redeem the shares of Series C Cumulative Preferred Stock at any time after exchange registration and are required to use the net proceeds from an offering for cash of our common stock by us, subject to certain limited exceptions, to redeem all or a portion of the Series C Cumulative Preferred Stock.